-One of the first show's to bee seen on MSNBC was anchored by Jodi Applegate and broadcast a lineup of news, interviews, and opinions.
+The first show on MSNBC was anchored by Jodi Applegate and broadcast a lineup of news, interviews, and opinions.
 During the day, rolling news coverage continued with The Contributors, a show that featured Ann Coulter and Laura Ingraham, as well as interactive programming coordinated by Applegate, John Gibson and John Seigenthaler.
 Originally, stories were generally longer and more detailed than the stories running on CNN at the time.
 NBC also highlighted their broadcast connections by airing stories direct from the NBC network affiliates, along with breaking news coverage from the same sources.
 Gradually, MSNBC began to put more emphasis on politics.

-Although MSNBC currently has the third highest Neilsen ratings as a news channel behind Fox News and CNN, MSNBC live streaming today is consistently growing its audience and has recently taking the top spot several times.
+Although MSNBC currently has the third highest Neilsen ratings as a news channel behind Fox News and CNN, MSNBC is consistently growing its audience and has recently taking the top spot several times.

 Some right-leaning critics have described MSNBC as having left-leaning politics and a public support for the Democratic Party.
 Back In November 2007, a New York Times article stated that MSNBC’s prime-time lineup is tilting more to the left.
 Washington Post media analyst Howard Kurtz has stated that the channel’s evening lineup “has clearly gravitated to the left in recent years and often seems to regard itself as the antithesis of Fox News” (in reference to a number of journalists and political pundits considering Fox News to have a conservative bias in some programs).